Key Takeaways

 The process is neither simple nor guaranteed.
 Legal costs can be substantial, and there's no assurance that historical bearer share ownership claims will be recognized.

-Are Bearer Shares Permitted in BVI?
-Current Law
+Are Bearer Shares Permitted in BVI's Current Law?

 These alternatives comply with current BVI and international transparency regulations.